 Learning Materials can be attached at either the Course or Session level.
 Session level Learning Materials are those relevant to the subject matter being covered in that particular Session.

-The first step is to select a Course and also to click "Show Details" to reveal the Course Details - of which Learning Materials is one.
+The first step is to select a Course and Session.
 These steps are covered in other parts of the guide.

 See Results of Action and Modify Available Meta-Data

-Click on the Display Name to view more details and to modify some information about the attachment of this file to the Course.
+As seen above, the file has now been attached to this Session.
+Click on the Display Name as shown by the green arrow to view more details and to modify some information about the attachment of this file to the Course.
 Many attributes of the file itself cannot be modified.
-The properties of these field descriptions are below.

 Display Name: Free-text entry field of up to 60 characters.
 This name is what will display for users of the system to identify the Learning Materials.

 Status: Defaults to Final so it will be displayed to Learners.
 Other options are "Draft" or "Revised".
 Select from Draft, Revised, or Final.
 Only learning material with Final status will appear to learners in the system.
 Final is the default for this Status.

 Owner: Defaults to the logged-in User.
 This is the user who has uploaded the Learning Materials.
 Non-editable.
 Provided by system.

 Content Author: The name of the person who created the content.
 Free-text entry field of up to 80 characters to capture the actual author (if known) of the Learning Materials content.